 - After BOD approval, the New Member Coordinator will give the potential new member a Sheriff’s Volunteer Background Application.
 This application must be returned to the New Member Coordinator.

 - Once the background check is approved, the potential new member will be fingerprinted and interviewed by the Sheriff’s Liaison.

 - Finally, upon Sheriff’s approval, the potential new member becomes an RMRU Training Member.

 Again, thank you for your interest in joining RMRU.
-More information on the team, write-ups on many of our missions, past newsletters, and the history of the team can be found throughout this web site.
+More information on the team, write-ups select missions, past newsletters and team history can be found throughout this website.

-If, after carefully considering all the above, you are ready to join a great team of mountain rescuers, you need to come to a team meeting and meet the team.
+If, after carefully considering all the above, you are ready to join a great team of mountain rescuers, you need to attend a team meeting and meet the team.